maepopi/audio-dataset-manager/README.md

 However, there are a lot of cases where cutting at the midpoint will still result in segments that are over 11 seconds.
 In this case, there's a recursive call of the detect silence function that comes to play : the time threshold is divided by two.
 If new silences are detected, they are processed and then recut.
 If no other silences are detected, then the time threshold is divided by two again.

 In the end, if the segment cannot be cut under 11 seconds, it will still get outputted in a folder called "Non Usable".
 That folder will hold the segments that are under 0.6 seconds, or over 11 seconds.
 You can then re-cut the long segments yourself.

+#### Reindexing the clips after splitting
+As some of the clips might end up in "Non Usable", you might find yourself with some gaps in the names of your audios.
+For instance, you might have, in your "Usable" folder :
+  - Audio001
+  - Audio002
+  - Audio004

+Here, "Audio003" has been moved in the "Non Usable" folder, so your paddex indexes are not reallmy sequential anymore.
+This is actually fine, it won't likely bother you in the next stages of the tool.
+But if you really want all your clips to be strictly sequential, you can use the **Reindex** feature.

+Choose the **input folder** where your "Usable" clips are (or the audios you want to reindex), and hit **Reindex audios**.
+This will backup all your clips with their previous names, and then rename them with sequential padded indexes.

 ### 💬 Transcribe audio